Vanilla Buttercream Frosting

 - Add the powdered sugar, 1 cup at a time, mixing completely before adding more.
 Repeat until all powdered sugar is added.

 - Add vanilla and mix until incorporated.
-Then add heavy cream 1 Tablespoon at a time, until the desired consistency is reached.
-Finally, increase speed to high and beat for about 30 seconds.
+Then add heavy cream 1 Tablespoon at a time, and mix at low speed, until the desired consistency is reached. (*Can mix at medium-high speed if using milk.)

 - Spread or pipe frosting onto cakes, cupcakes, or cookies.
 May add food coloring first, if desired.

 YIELD: This recipe makes approximately 3 cups of frosting.
-Enough to cover a two-layer, 8-inch round cake OR pipe onto 12-15 cupcakes, depending on how much is piped on top.
+Enough to cover a 13x9-inch sheet cake, two-layer, 8-inch round cake, OR pipe onto 12-15 cupcakes, depending on how much is piped on top.
+If frosting is spread on top of cupcakes with a knife or spatula, it should be enough for 24 cupcakes.

 *Adjust salt as needed if using salted butter.

-**Milk (preferably whole) or half & half can be used in place of heavy cream, but may require less.
-Add in small increments.
+**Milk (preferably whole) or half & half can be used in place of heavy cream.
+As always, add in small increments.

 ***Use the smaller amounts of powdered sugar and cream for a less sweet frosting.